Frequently Asked

 CLX would not happen without our wonderful volunteers and we are eternally grateful for them for helping out.
 If you could lend us a little time over the weekend please tell us on the booking form or if you've already registered, contact us.

 Volunteering may involve checking in guests on the door, refilling the hot water urns, decorating the hall or helping us pack down after a full on night of dancing.
-Unfortunately we cannot give free passes in exchange for doing lots of volunteering; this allows us to keep the costs down for everyone and we would rather lots of people gave an hour or two, rather than have guests working all the time and not having fun dancing!
+Unfortunately we cannot give free passes to CLX in exchange for doing lots of volunteering; this allows us to keep the costs down for everyone and we would rather lots of people gave an hour or two, rather than have guests working all the time and not having fun dancing!

 Where are the venues?